Dr Clara Eroukhmanoff

 School/Division:Law and Social Sciences / Social Sciences

 Prior to joining LSBU, she was a teaching fellow at Royal Holloway (London) in the department of Politics and International Relations.
 She has been awarded a PhD by the University of St Andrews on the securitisation of Islam in the United States.
-She is currently working on her first monograph with Manchester University Press on this topic, where she develops the idea of 'indirect securitisation' and applies it empirically to the ways in which Muslim communities are securitised in the United States.
-She has published in Critical Terrorism Studies, International Studies Review and Critical Studies on Security.
+Her first monograph on this topic is coming out with Manchester University Press in 2019.
+The book develops the notion of 'indirect securitisation', explores the affective process of securitisation and indirect securitisation and connects the securitisation of Islam in the United States to covert racism.

-Clara is co-convener of the BISA Working Group on “Emotions in International Relation,” along with Naomi Head (Glasgow) and Amanda Beattie (Aston).
-She is also a research fellow at the Centre for International Public Policy (CIPP) at Royal Holloway and a research associate at the University of Cambridge (POLIS).
+Clara is also co-convener of the BISA Working Group on “Emotions in Politics and International Relations,” with Naomi Head (Glasgow) and Amanda Beattie (Aston).

-She has previously taught a number of courses in International Relations at the University of St Andrews, the University of Edinburgh and Royal Holloway (London).
+She has previously taught a number of courses in International Relations at the University of St Andrews, the University of Edinburgh and Royal Holloway.

 Clara thoroughly enjoys teaching and building a strong relationship with her students.
 Her philosophy of teaching relies on developing a critical approach to IR by turning the subject ‘on its head’ from the second half of the term.

 She was awarded ‘best teacher in improving the life of students’ at Royal Holloway in 2017.